-The EPA has proposed two options to regulate the disposal of coal combustion residuals ("CCR") under the Resource Conservation and Recovery Act ("RCRA") but under different programs of RCRA.
-One option would regulate CCR as hazardous waste under Subtitle C. The other option would regulate CCR as municipal or special waste under Subtitle D. Regulation as hazardous waste under Subtitle C could result in significant economic impacts as utilities would most likely not be able to market CCR products for "beneficial use" (e.g., flyash as an aggregate in concrete or flue-gas desulfurization solids for manufacture of wallboard).
+The EPA proposed two options to regulate the disposal of coal combustion residuals ("CCR") under the Resource Conservation and Recovery Act ("RCRA") but under different programs of RCRA.
+One option would regulate CCR as hazardous waste under Subtitle C. Regulation as hazardous waste under Subtitle C could result in significant economic impacts as utilities would most likely not be able to market CCR products for "beneficial use" (e.g., flyash as an aggregate in concrete or flue gas desulfurization solids for manufacture of wallboard).
 As less CCR materials could be marketed for use, greater volumes of CCR materials would be required to be stored in landfills.
 As current landfills would fill quicker than anticipated, additional landfills would need to be developed at significant costs.
 Regulation as hazardous waste under Subtitle C would impose stringent regulatory requirements associated with the handling, storage, and disposal of large volumes of hazardous wastes.
-Current Nebraska landfill regulations include location restrictions, standards for landfill liners, leachate collection and removal systems, as well as additional stringent permitting requirements, such as groundwater monitoring, fugitive dust control, closure and post-closure care, and financial assurance.
-The public comment period on the proposed options closed on November 19, 2010.
-As of April, 2013, the EPA has not issued a final rule.
+Current Nebraska landfill regulations include location restrictions, standards for landfill liners, leachate collection and removal systems, as well as additional stringent permitting requirements, such as groundwater monitoring, fugitive dust control, closure and post closure care, and financial assurance.
+The other option would regulate CCR as municipal or special waste under Subtitle D, which focuses on state and local governments as the primary planning, regulating, and implementing entities for the management of nonhazardous solid waste, such as household garbage and non-hazardous industrial solid waste.
+A final rule was published in December 2014.
+The option of regulation under Subtitle D was promulgated.